Religion in Portland, Oregon: Lutheranism

-History

 In 1889, missionaries established St. James Lutheran Church as Portland's first English-speaking Lutheran church.
-The first pastor was Rev. M. L. Zweizig.
+The first pastor was M. L. Zweizig.
 The church grew and thrived through the first half of the 20th century, and in 1956 added an educational annex, with space for classrooms and offices.
 The church was forced to remove the tower of the main building in 1951 due to structural deterioration and the tower was replaced in 1974 using historic photographs to match the original style and design as much as possible.

 Methodism

 Portland is located within the Oregon-Idaho Conference of the United Methodist Church.

 Methodism had a very large part in Oregon's history.
 Most of Oregon's earliest missionaries were Methodists and these missionaries were instrumental in the founding and establishment of many of Oregon's cities.
-(For more information, see Methodist Mission in Oregon).

 Non-denominational

 Mannahouse Church (Formerly City Bible Church) is the largest church in Portland and is one of the 100 largest churches in the United States.
 They operate multiple campuses and run the Mannahouse Christian Academy (Formerly City Bible Schools).
+They also run the Portland Bible College.

 Cedar Mill Bible Church is another mega-church located near Portland's western border with Beaverton.